Anomalous Local Criticality in Heavy Fermion Metals from Holography

-The feature (4) provides a clue to an important question that whether the spin critical point of these Kondo system at T=0 is asymptotic non-interacting one or interacting one.
-We can imagine that if the local spins in the Kondo system are asymptotically quenched in the vicinity of the QCP, the non-linear self-couplings between local spins are irrelevant in the renormalization-group sense, which naturally leads to a standard SDW type of QCP and hence this type of fixed point of the Kondo system is Gaussian.
+The feature (4) provides a clue to an important question of whether the spin critical point of these Kondo systems at T=0 is asymptotic non-interacting one or interacting one.
+We can imagine that if the local spins in the Kondo systems are asymptotically quenched in the vicinity of the QCP, the non-linear self-couplings between local spins are irrelevant in the renormalization-group sense.
+It naturally leads to a standard SDW type of QCP and hence this type of fixed point of the Kondo systems is Gaussian.
 On the other hand, the fixed point could be non-Gaussian when the local spins are not free in the case of Kondo destruction.
-It is well known that different types of fixed point are associated with different universality classes taking different critical exponents, so the feature (1) and (4) are both imply the fixed point of these anomalous materials might not be trivially a Gaussian SDW type.
-The goal of this letter is to show that all these anomalous critical behaviors can be explained if we assume the Kondo system is at a non-Gaussian fixed point.
+It is well known that different types of fixed points are associated with different universality classes taking different critical exponents, so the feature (1) and (4) both imply the fixed point of these anomalous materials might not be trivially a Gaussian SDW type.
+The goal of this letter is to show that all these anomalous critical behaviors can be explained if we assume the Kondo systems are at a non-Gaussian fixed point.
 However, studying the Kondo system at a non-Gaussian fixed point as a non-perturbative problem makes this idea difficult to be worked out theoretically.
 Phenomenologically, additional relevant critical modes responsible for the non-Gaussian aspects could be introduced based on certain effective models of the systems, the extended dynamical mean-field theory analysis of the Bose-Fermi Kondo model along this direction has been developed in \cite{1999IJMPB..13.2331S,PhysRevB.68.115103,2001APS..MARS16013S}, but so far to identify new critical modes in these systems experimentally is not an easy task.
-In this letter, we treat the Kondo lattice model as our first principle theory, and map the problem of Kondo systems at non-Gaussian fixed point to a solvable classical problems in a curved geometry from holographic duality.
+In this letter, we treat the Kondo lattice model as our first principle theory, and map the problem of Kondo systems at a non-Gaussian fixed point to a solvable classical problems in a curved geometry from holographic duality.